What is a PSA Test?

 The PSA test is the leading method of screening for prostate cancer.
 PSA screening can help catch the disease at an early stage when treatment may be more effective and potentially have fewer side effects.
 The PSA test may be done along with a digital rectal exam (DRE), in which a physician inserts a gloved finger into the rectum to examine the prostate for irregularities.

-PSA, or prostate specific antigen, is a protein produced by the prostate and found mostly in semen, with very small amounts released into the bloodstream.
+PSA, or prostate-specific antigen, is a protein produced by the prostate and found mostly in semen, with very small amounts released into the bloodstream.
 When there’s a problem with the prostate—such as the development and growth of prostate cancer—more PSA is released.
+Sometimes, a man’s prostate releases slightly high PSA for other reasons.
 Rising PSA eventually reaches a level where it can be easily detected by a blood test.

-For more information on rising PSA, download or order a copy of the Prostate Cancer Patient Guide.
+For more information on rising PSA, download or order your free copy of the Prostate Cancer Patient Guide.

 What is the PSA Test?

 During a PSA test, a small amount of blood is drawn from the arm, and the level of PSA, a protein produced by the prostate, is measured.
 A higher PSA means that there is a greater chance that you have prostate cancer.
 Historically, a PSA of 3 or 4 was considered as the threshold of “normal” vs “abnormal.”
 However, we now know that it’s more complicated, and a high PSA does not necessarily mean that a man has prostate cancer.
 In some (rare) cases, cancer can be present even when PSA levels are lower.